CompArchFA16/Lab1/report.md

  000 | f0000000  80000000 | 70000000 |	1   1   | ADD --, CO*OF
  000 | 10000000  f0000000 | 00000000 |	1   0   | ADD +-, CO*~OF
 ```

+We applied similar principles for our 32 bit ALU addition test.
+We took a 32 bit value with only its leftmost 4 bits with values and the rest with zeros.
+We basically took our 4 bit cases and padded to the right 28 times with zeros.
+Here, we test different cases regarding sign of A, sign of B, carryout, and overflow.
+The 32 bit test case is a lot shorter than the 4 bit one as we proved the functionality of our ALU extensively in the 4 bit version.

 ## Subtractor
 ```verilog